Soaps and Bubbles (2.0)

 - John Maxwell

 Our stock selection is not just about finding a tailwind for an industry or a category that will make our investments grow.
 It is more often about finding management teams who understand the long-term headwinds and tailwinds and who are humble enough to identify the risks and change themselves to sail with the winds and not against.
 This is what great track records are built on.
-In our meetings with the CEO, the way he talks about navigating the increasing competitive landscape or about how inevitable it is for the air-conditioner industry to find an alternative which releases less polluting gases, makes us believe that he has set his sails prudently for a long-term haul.
+In our meetings with Vir, the way he talks about navigating the increasing competitive landscape or about how inevitable it is for the air-conditioner industry to find an alternative which releases less polluting gases, makes us believe that he has set his sails prudently for a long-term haul.
 Sometimes it is a change in management which brings a fresh mindset to change the course.
-We have seen that with two other multinational brands in India – subsidiaries of a Swiss food and drink conglomerate and an American FMCG5 company, which we continue to own in our portfolio despite high valuations.
+We have seen that with Nestle and Colgate in India, which we continue to own in our portfolio despite high valuations.

-Other than spending moving to discretionary items, another longer-term trend which is clear to see is premiumization – and it is likely to occur across categories.
+Other than spending moving to discretionary items, another longer-term trend which is clear to see is premiumisation – and it is likely to occur across categories.
 People consuming plain glucose biscuits currently will shift to chocolate biscuits and cookies, while those shaving with basic razors will generally trade up to a fancier-sounding blade.
-Yes, there will always be a Dollar Shave Club but generally the trend will be towards premiumization.
+Yes, there will always be a Dollar Shave Club but generally the trend will be towards premiumisation.
 Consumer aspiration is homogeneous.
-While most Indian consumer businesses reported low or mid-single digit sales growth in the first half of CY20196, the India subsidiary of the Swiss food and drink company continued to grow its sales in double-digits.
+While most Indian consumer businesses reported low or mid-single digit sales growth in the first half of CY20193, Nestle India continued to grow its sales in double-digits.
 This was driven by its premium products which grew 2x faster than the rest of its portfolio.
 Its key categories like chocolates, instant coffee and infant food are at the cusp of an inflection point.
 We have observed that chocolate consumption across countries begins to take off when per-capita incomes are around India’s current level.
-The appointment of a new CEO in 2015 has also transformed the company.
-In the first 18 months of his appointment, the India subsidiary launched 43 new brands and doubled advertising spend from 4% of sales to 8%.
+The appointment of Mr Suresh Narayanan as CEO in 2015 has also transformed the company.
+In the first 18 months of his appointment, Nestle India launched 43 new brands and doubled advertising spend from 4% of sales to 8%.
 Its volumes had declined in aggregate over 2009 – 2016; it has led the industry’s growth over the last two years after these changes.
-The group’s sales per-capita in India is still 1/10th of that in Sri Lanka and 1/25th of that in Philippines.
-With this premiumization opportunity and the changes driven by its new CEO, we believe that the India subsidiary of this food and drink company should close this gap rapidly in the coming years.
+Nestle’s sales per-capita in India is still 1/10th of that in Sri Lanka and 1/25th of that in Philippines.
+With this premiumisation opportunity and the changes driven by its new CEO, we believe that Nestle India should close this gap rapidly in the coming years.

-The India subsidiary of the American FMCG company is at an early stage of a similar journey.
+Colgate-Palmolive India is at an early stage of a similar journey.
 Its previous CEO, appointed in 2014, did not have experience of operating in India.
-He had spent several years managing the toothbrush category across different markets.
+He had spent several years managing the toothbrush category for Colgate across different markets.
 It was no surprise that during his tenure, the company gained market share in toothbrushes, where profitability is low.
-However, as natural and herbal toothpastes gained 25% category share after the emergence of new competitors, the company lagged behind the curve and lost market share.
-The appointment of its new CEO last year has led to a change in focus.
-He started his career in India and spent several years managing the toothpaste business across emerging markets.
-Since his appointment, the company has accelerated the launch of new naturals products at attractive price points, increased engagement on better oral health in schools and in rural areas (there are still rural areas where people brush only twice per week on average), and launched new products with the parent brand.
+However, as natural and herbal toothpastes gained 25% category share after the emergence of new competitors, Colgate was behind the curve and lost market share.
+The appointment of its new CEO last year, Ram Raghavan, has led to a change in focus.
+Mr Raghavan started his career in India and spent several years managing the toothpaste business across emerging markets.
+Since his appointment, Colgate has accelerated the launch of new naturals products at attractive price points, increased engagement on better oral health in schools and in rural areas (there are still rural areas where people brush only twice per week on average), and launched new products with the Palmolive brand.
 Per-capita consumption levels are still only half of those in other developing markets due to weak hygiene habits.
 Average selling prices are also a fraction of those in other emerging markets.
-This will change as consumers graduate from using basic toothpastes to its premium brands.
-It also has the option to introduce new products from the parent’s large portfolio of personal, home and pet care products as such products increase in affordabilityfor Indian consumers.
+This will change as consumers graduate from using basic toothpastes – Colgate Strong Teeth – to its premium brands – Colgate Total and Colgate Sensitive.
+It also has the option to introduce new products from the parent’s large portfolio of personal, home and pet care products as such products increase in affordability for Indian consumers.
 As it regains market share in its core toothpaste business and exploits these new opportunities, it has the potential to grow much faster than it has in recent years.

-The advantage which both of these companies have is that they can tap into their global management pool and product portfolio and introduce them in India.
+The advantage which Nestle and Colgate has is that it can tap into its global management pool and product portfolio and introduce them in India.
 The relative disadvantage of not having this resource is, in our view, not reflected in the valuations of some other Indian companies.
-While some of the management changes in these other companies are encouraging, we would like to watch intently from the sidelines for now.
+While some of the management changes in companies like Dabur are encouraging, we would like to watch intently from the sidelines for now.

-Another change which we have followed closely in recent years is at another large Indian conglomerate.
-Since the appointment of a new chairman in 2017, we have met management members of the group’s listed companies on over 30 occasions.
-Through these discussions, we have come to appreciate the comprehensive changes that he is driving across the group.
+Another change which we have followed closely in recent years is at Tata Sons.
+Since Mr Natarajan Chandrasekaran’s (Chandra) appointment in 2017, we have met management members of the group’s listed companies on over 30 occasions.
+Through these discussions, we have come to appreciate the comprehensive changes that Chandra is driving across the group.
 Eight of the group’s listed companies have witnessed CEO changes.
 The group has introduced employee stock options for the first time in its history.
-The focus of its capital allocation has changed from aggressive expansion to maximizing free cash flow, reducing debt and improving returns on capital employed.
+The focus of its capital allocation has changed from aggressive expansion to maximising free cash flow, reducing debt and improving returns on capital employed.

-Nowhere are these changes more pronounced than at its global beverages business.
+Nowhere are these changes more pronounced than at Tata Global Beverages.
 We were invested in the company for several years.
 Despite repeated engagements with the management, we were frustrated to see that no changes were being made to achieve the company’s potential, and sold our position.
 The conclusion from our meeting note before we sold in 2016 highlighted this –

 These changes have led to a shift in the composition of its business.
-In FY20117, only 30% of sales came from the Indian tea operation, which generated high returns on capital employed.
+In FY20114, only 30% of sales came from the Indian tea operation, which generated high returns on capital employed.
 By FY2019, businesses with high returns on capital employed, including those being merged from other group companies, comprised 65% of sales and profit.
-The company also owns a 50% stake in coffeehouse chain joint-venture, which was set up in 2012 and now operates over 160 stores across the country.
+The company also owns a 50% stake in Tata-Starbucks, which was set up in 2012 and now operates over 160 stores across the country.
 After management changes and experiments to find the right operating model, the joint-venture has broken even.
 Its store expansion is now accelerating.
-We have seen packed stores and long queues in several of the coffeehouses we visited across cities.
+We have seen packed stores and long queues in several Starbucks stores we visited across cities.
 Its sales of only USD90 million are a fraction of its long-term potential.
-Finally, the group has dropped “Global” from its name and has changed it to Consumer Products.
+Finally, the group has dropped “global” from its name and has changed it to Tata Consumer Products.
 As in the past, we believe this strongly indicates the new management’s intentions – to build a larger consumer products franchise in the attractive Indian market.

 Change is the only constant